Paul McGonagle: Early life

 While in South Boston, he married Margaret Greig (born April 3, 1951), from East Boston, identical twin sister of Catherine Elizabeth Greig, wife of his brother Bobby.
 They had two sons, Paul Jr. and Sean McGonagle.
 The Greig sisters had a younger brother David.
 McGonagle and Margaret moved into a home in suburban Quincy, Massachusetts, where she lived during their marriage.
-Sister-in-law Catherine later divorced Bobby before taking up with Winter Hill Gang leader James J. Bulger.
+Sister-in-law Catherine later divorced Bobby before taking up with Winter Hill Gang leader James "Whitey" Bulger.